 The state of Connecticut provides a thorough system of workers’ compensation insurance that is intended to provide financial assistance for a worker who has suffered an injury on the job.
 A worker injured on the job may even be told, “You don’t need a lawyer.
 Just file a workers’ comp claim.”

 However, getting the workers’ compensation benefits you deserve can be a frustrating experience.
-At the law offices of Kennedy, Johnson, Schwab & Roberge, L.L.C., we take the weight off our clients’ shoulders by handling all aspects of their workers’ compensation claims and any related personal injury lawsuits.
+At the law offices of Kennedy, Johnson, Schwab & Roberge, P.C., we take the weight off our clients’ shoulders by handling all aspects of their workers’ compensation claims and any related personal injury lawsuits.

 Serving injured people since 1988, we handle many different types of accidents and injuries that occur in workplaces throughout Connecticut: